Industrial Design

 A brief summary of some of what I have done:

-• Created style guides for vendors to modify their hardware (such as key functions, labelling) to comply with carrier requirements
+• Created detailed style guides for vendors to modify their hardware (such as key functions, labelling) to comply with mobile operator requirements.

-• Created or consulted on packaging design and instructions for several different products including electronics, construction supplies, and benefits documentation.
+• Created, or consulted on, packaging design and instructions for several different physical products including consumer and industrial electronics, installed mechanical systems, construction supplies, and employee benefits documentation.

-• incited the mini device… found and connected engineers to the right org to start selling a simpler, wireless-only device of 1/10th the volume of the previous models, and 1/4 the cost
+• Identified the need, found an existing device manufacturer, and connected the engineers to them.
+The org was able to start selling a simpler, wireless-only device of 1/10th the physical volume of the previous models, without the need for accessory cables, and at 1/4 the cost.
+This became by far the best selling device in the class.

 • Created designs for overlays, and determined button/light placement – with tradeoffs to meet existing BOM – on electrical system control panels including generators and transfer switches.